THI-CSI/decentralized_iam_battery_data/CONTRIBUTING.md

 The branch name must contain the type and should briefly summarize the purpose or scope of the issue.
 Use only lowercase letters and dashes (`-`) to separate words.
+Every new feature gets its own branch.
+No ticket numbers should be given in branch names.

 Examples:
 ```